 I offer a safe, non judgmental space for us to explore your thoughts and feelings together.

 I will be open to hearing about your experiences, your relationships and how you view yourself and the world around you.
 This will be at your pace and you can share as much or as little as you wish.
 I will help you to make sense of your feelings and thoughts and together we can consider new perspectives to help you find a way forward.

 What to expect?

 You are welcome to email me for an exploratory conversation about what you'd like to gain from coming to therapy and decide whether you feel comfortable talking to me.
 There will be no charge for this.

-I also offer outdoor walking therapy.
-Your first session will be online and then I will meet you at an arranged place which we have checked you are comfortable with, and we will meet there the same time every week for a 50 minute walk.
-It is easier sometimes to think when we are walking and have nature around us.
+I offer outdoor walking therapy.
+Following our initial exploratory conversation we will arrange to meet in a location which we have checked you are comfortable with, and we will meet there the same time every week for a 50 minute walk.
+It is easier sometimes to think and talk when we are walking and have nature around us.
 It will be in a mixture of open space and woodland.
 It is easy to park.